vejmelkam/fmda_scraper/README.md

 The first line is the timestamp in ESMF format with the time zone.
 The second line contains the quantity names, the third line the observed values and the fourth line the variances of each observation (retrieved from `example_obs_var_table`).

 Note that unknown variances are marked with a `nan`.
-Note also that the [fmda_julia](http://github.com/vejmelka/mfmda_julia "fmda_julia") code requires the variance of FM to be a valid variance.
+Note also that the [fmda](http://github.com/vejmelkam/fmda "fmda") code requires the variance of FM to be a valid variance.

-The `info` and `obs` files can then be directly used with the [fmda_julia](http://github.com/vejmelka/mfmda_julia "fmda_julia") as detailed in its documentation.
+The `info` and `obs` files can then be directly used with the [fmda](http://github.com/vejmelkam/fmda "fmda" as detailed in its documentation.

 TODO